 Just like most aspects of fund development, successful grassroots fundraising requires a combination of creativity, strategy, and clear goals.
-It can be tempting to brush off grassroots efforts as low-scale and low-priority.
-However, when an organization harnesses scalability, sustainability, and intentionality into account, grassroots fundraising becomes exactly that: the basis of fertile ground for a rich harvest and long lasting impact!
+It can be tempting to brush off grassroots fundraising as low-scale and low-priority.
+However, when an organization harnesses scalability, sustainability, and intentionality, grassroots fundraising becomes the basis of fertile ground for a rich harvest and long lasting impact!

 1. Scalability: The difference between grassroots and established fundraising institutions is scope and scale.
 We typically think of grassroots efforts as being a low budget, high effort strategy.
 Yet, today, we can reimagine the approach: thanks to technology, grassroots fundraising is the most accessible form of fundraising there is.
 Afterall, fundraising and philanthropy are fundamentally grounded in the concept of people coming together to give what they can and rally others to do the same.
 Modern day grassroots fundraising looks like canvassing, email blast, peer to peer efforts, digital donations and more.
 This means return on investment (ROI) can be throttled up or down relatively easily with the right systems in place.
 When we shift to think about grassroots efforts in terms of scalability, the doors flood open.
 Although you likely wouldn’t fund a new 20,000sqft campus through grassroots fundraising, it can still play a vital role in funding small projects, boosting reputation, identifying new donors, and beginning long-term relationships when those areas are in need of extra attention.
 Scalable and sustainability strategy is what grassroots is really all about.